dstackai/dstack/docs/blog/posts/using-oss-llms-with-langchain-in-your-cloud.md

 Tasks can be used not only to run apps but also for running training, finetuning, or any other ML workloads.

+### Conclusion

+That's it!
+Using OSS LLMs with LangChain to build apps on your cloud is easy.
+Check out the links on the left for more information, including the source code used in this tutorial.